 The Yorkshire Dales is home to outstanding scenery, great castles, abbeys and a breathtakingly peaceful atmosphere.
-At its heart are two very special protected areas - Yorkshire Dales National Park and Nidderdale Area of Outstanding Natural Beauty (AONB) - as well as it having the Forest of Bowland AONB and North Pennines AONB as its close neighbours.
+At its heart are two very special protected areas - Yorkshire Dales National Park and Nidderdale Area of Outstanding Natural Beauty (AONB) - while it also has the Forest of Bowland AONB and North Pennines AONB as its close neighbours.
 These protected areas are truly not to be missed.

 Picturesque, tranquil, wonderful, the North York Moors are a breath of fresh air.
 Comprising over 1,400 miles of natural beauty, this enchanting region is home to heather moorland, pine forests, rolling hills and shimmering coastline, not to mention badgers, roe deer and hawks.
 Look closer and you'll discover historic abbeys, castles and priories, traditional pubs and 'hidden' villages and hamlets.

-From the cosmopolitan 2017 UK City of Culture Hull to the undulating hills and valleys of the Yorkshire Wolds, East Yorkshire is wonderfully eclectic.
+From Hull, the cosmopolitan 2017 UK City of Culture, to the undulating hills and valleys of the Yorkshire Wolds, East Yorkshire is wonderfully eclectic.
 At its heart lies a serene landscape of swirling grasslands, medieval towns, manor houses and Bronze Age ruins that remains refreshingly unchanged.
 From the unhurried Elizabethan elegance of Burton Agnes and Burton Constable, this relaxing region makes it easy to unwind.
-Potter in the pretty Gothic streets of Beverley, listen to authentic chamber music or discover the 13th Century Minster at your leisure.
+Potter in the pretty Gothic streets of Beverley, listen to authentic chamber music or discover the 13th century Minster at your leisure.